 With a desire to further help the men and women he advocated for as a lawyer, Darren entered public service in 2006 when he was appointed to serve on the Orlando Civil Service Board and as the Treasurer and the Vice President of Communications for the Orange County Young Democrats.
 Soon thereafter, he was elected to the State House and later to the State Senate.
-Serving in the Florida Legislature for a decade, he fought to create high paying jobs, increase access to higher education and ensure clean water, land and air for his constituents.
-Darren spearheaded the passage of landmark legislation to protect families of fallen firefighters, give victims of sexual assault more time to report their attackers and allow Dreamers to be admitted to the Florida Bar.
+Serving in the Florida Legislature for a decade, he fought to create high-paying jobs, increase access to higher education and ensure clean water, land and air for his constituents.
+Darren spearheaded the passage of landmark legislation to protect families of fallen firefighters, giving victims of sexual assault more time to report their attackers and allow Dreamers to be admitted to the Florida Bar.

 In 2016, he took his public service to a national level after being elected to the U.S. House of Representatives.
 In his first term in Congress, he passed the most laws of any Freshmen Member in the House.
-Now in his second term, Darren has established himself as a strong advocate for the environment, hurricane relief, emerging technologies and the fight to protect the health and safety of his constituents.
+Now in his third term, Darren has established himself as a strong advocate for the environment, hurricane relief, emerging technologies and the fight to protect the health and safety of his constituents.

 The first Floridian of Puerto Rican descent to serve in Congress, Darren is proud to represent the hard-working men and women who make Central Florida’s theme parks world-renowned, who grow more citrus and raise more cattle than anywhere else in the State and who explore the farthest reaches of the galaxy from the Kennedy Space Center.
 From fighting for the needs Central Floridians and our fellow Americans in Puerto Rico to being a strong voice on healthcare and the environment, Darren is proud to serve his fellow Americans and the constituents of Florida’s 9th Congressional District.